Oak Heritage protects land in Jefferson, Jennings, Switzerland, Ohio, Dearborn, Ripley, Washington, Clark, Scott, Jackson, and Decatur Counties.

 Clark and Scott counties include a part of the Knobstone Escarpment and the Scottsburg Lowland, which creates an impressive topographic contrast.
 Learn more about this area by reading about Hiker’s Knob and Wheeler Hollow, two properties we’ve helped conserve along the Knobstone Escarpment.

-Much of the central part of OHC’s area, including Jennings County, is very flat and poorly drained.
+Much of the central part of the Oak Heritage service area, including Jennings County, is very flat and poorly drained.
 The forests here are fragmented by farmland, but where they remain white oaks, hickories, and gums thrive on the wet soils.
 These “Flatwoods” communities are flooded in spring and droughty in summer.
 Tipped trees leave behind holes that fill each spring making create vernal pools.
 These pools are perfect for frogs and salamanders to deposit their eggs because there are no fish to feed on the developing young.
 Guthrie Woods and Tribbetts Woods are excellent examples of flatwoods communitys.